Exponential moments and piecewise thinning for the Bessel point process: Introduction and statement of results

 The main contribution of this paper is to obtain large $r$ asymptotics for $F_{\alpha}(r \vec{x},\vec{s})$ up to and including the constant term in two different situations: in Theorem \ref{thm:s1 neq 0} below, we assume $s_{1},...,s_{m} \in (0,+\infty)$ and in Theorem \ref{thm:s1=0}, we assume $s_{1}=0$ and $s_{2},...,s_{m} \in (0,+\infty)$.
-Theorem \ref{thm:s1 neq 0} generalizes \eqref{asymp m=1 with s1 > 0} for $m \geq 2$, and Theorem \ref{thm:s1=0} generalizes \eqref{asymp m=1 with s1 = 0} for $m \geq 2$.
+The cases $m=2$ of Theorem \ref{thm:s1 neq 0} and $m=2$ of Theorem \ref{thm:s1=0} are already new results.
 These theorems contain a lot of information about the Bessel process, and we illustrate this by providing some direct consequences: in Corollaries \ref{coro: s1>0 consequence of thm} and \ref{coro: exp and var s1 = 0}, we obtain new asymptotics for the expectation, variance and covariance of the counting function, and in Corollaries \ref{coro: CLTs} and \ref{coro: CLTs 3}, we establish several central limit theorems.

-As can be seen by comparing \eqref{asymp m=1 with s1 = 0} with \eqref{asymp m=1 with s1 > 0}, there is a notable difference between the cases $s_{1}=0$ and $s_{1}>0$ in the large $r$ asymptotics of $\log F_{\alpha}(rx_{1},s_{1})$: if $s_{1}=0$ the leading term is of order $\bigO(r)$, while it is of order $\bigO(\sqrt{r})$ if $s_{1}$ is bounded away from $0$.
-Furthermore, if we naively take $s_{1}\to 0$ in \eqref{asymp m=1 with s1 > 0}, we do not recover \eqref{asymp m=1 with s1 = 0}.
-This indicates that a critical transition occurs as $s_{1} \to 0$ and simultaneously $r \to + \infty$.
-For the same reason, the asymptotics of Theorems \ref{thm:s1 neq 0} and \ref{thm:s1=0} cannot be treated both at once.
-The transition between these asymptotics is expected to be described in terms of elliptic $\theta$-functions and is not addressed in this paper.
+We mention that large gap asymptotics in the two cases of Theorems \ref{thm:s1 neq 0} and \ref{thm:s1=0} cannot be treated both at once.
+In fact, a critical transition occurs as $s_{1} \to 0$ and simultaneously $r \to + \infty$.
+This transition is expected to be described in terms of elliptic $\theta$-functions and is not addressed in this paper.
 For a heuristic discussion, see Section \ref{subsection: heuristic discussion}.

 \paragraph{Main results for $s_{1} > 0$.} Asymptotics for $F_{\alpha}(r\vec{x},\vec{s})$ as $r \to + \infty$ with $\vec{s}=(s_1,...,s_m) \in (0,+\infty)^{m}$ are more elegantly described after making the following change of variables